MaxwellXChen/Machine-Learning-and-Movies/README.md

 ![rfr2](https://user-images.githubusercontent.com/40035500/145120773-c92e8b93-ec0f-4f65-a836-67b4440943e4.png)

-The explained variance score for this model was 0.7301520036631554, which means that roughly 73% of the variance in the dataset is explained by the model.
+The explained variance score for this model was 0.730152, which means that roughly 73% of the variance in the dataset is explained by the model.
 Compared to the Principal Component Regression method, Random Forest Regression explains a slightly larger percentage of the variance, but both could be better.

-We also performed Random Forest Regression on IMDb score.
+We also performed Random Forest Regression to predict the IMDb score.

 <img width="403" alt="imdb score" src="https://user-images.githubusercontent.com/40035500/145153741-d8956c03-5131-4d29-a335-1063803eff9f.png">

 We found that the model did very well, while it only had the 40% for explained variance, the accuracy was nearly 90%, with the both mean squared and mean absolute error very low.
 Overall, the model performed very well with IMDb score, even though it did not have as high of an explained variance as worldwide gross income.

 ##### Neural Network